jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Kubernetes Resources

 Running the CPA in a K8s cluster requires some configuration in the cluster.
-The CPA requires a single pod deployment to run in; K8s manages this deployment.
-Further configuration is also required to allow the CPA to interact with deployments and pods in the cluster; requiring a Service Account, a Role and a Role Binding.
+The CPA requires a single pod to run in; K8s manages this pod.
+Further configuration is also required to allow the CPA to interact with resources and pods in the cluster; requiring a Service Account, a Role and a Role Binding.
 This could be manually set up by the user, but could be difficult to set up and time consuming, to address this an operator is offered to allow easy install.

 Required Resources:

-- Deployment.
+- Pod.
 - Service Account.
 - Role.
 - Role Binding.